The Larry Sanders Show: Season 6

 The finale was written by Shandling and Tolan.
 It was directed by Holland with a running time of 53 minutes.
 It aired on May 31, 16 days after the finale of Seinfeld, and was watched by 2.5 million viewers, which was a significant number for HBO.
 The finale got very positive reviews from critics, especially in comparison to Seinfelds series finale.
 Coincidentally, Jerry Seinfeld appears as himself in the Larry Sanders finale.
 Other guests in the finale included Warren Beatty, Jim Carrey and Sean Penn.

-For its final Emmy year, it received 10 nominations and won two awards.
-Both wins were for the finale: Holland for Outstanding Directing in a Comedy Series; Shandling and Tolan for Outstanding Writing in a Comedy Series.
-It received its sixth nomination for Outstanding Comedy Series, but lost once again to Frasier, for the fifth year in a row.
-Shandling was nominated Outstanding Lead Actor in a Comedy Series.
-Torn and Tambor were nominated for Outstanding Supporting Actor in a Comedy Series.
-Richard Day, Alex Gregory and Peter Huyck were nominated for Outstanding Writing for a Comedy Series for "Putting the 'Gay' Back in Litigation."
-It received only one nomination for Directors Guild of America Award: Holland for the episode "Flip."